nathanallen/simple_express_todo/README.md

 Although not a very practical solution, this learning application demonstrates how one could build a full-CRUD "Todo Style App" using jQuery, front-end templating, and a REST API.

+For a more advanced, Single Page App version: please see the `single_page_app branch`.

 ## Requirements
-- Must use RESTful conventions.
+- Use RESTful API conventions, respond with JSON.
-- Must CRUD resources.
+- CRUD routes for all todo resources.

 ### Arbitrary Limitations
 - No Database (only active memory)
 - No backend-rendering / EJS.
-- No Single Page App (for simplicity)
+- No Single Page App (for simplicity) (see the `single_page_app` branch!)

 **Frontend Tools**
 - jQuery